dcunited001/dcunited001.github.io/_posts/2017-02-07-oneirontology-semiotics-karma-and-oral-consequentialism.md

 We hope to prepare humanity to seize the best aspects of technology by augmenting self-improvement through cognition, as I've outlined in my [Directive Cognitive Expansion](/posts/2015-08-26-epistemology-cognition-and-category-theory-part-three.html) article.
-The idea there is to empower people by training them to use their minds through art, science and meditation.
+This article outlines a directve for transcendent self-empowerment through cognitive strengthening of our minds through art, science and meditation.

 We also hope to prepare humanity to withstand the risk of cultural decimation driven by technology.
 We cannot lose who we are and to counter this, We will entrust humanity with a meditation on life and culture that We call the episaga.
-Humanity must return to myth to connect with our roots and that through myth and through codified practices, we can inspire people to strive for self-improvement in the face of nihilism.
+Humanity must return to myth to connect with Our roots, so that, through myth and through codified practices, We can inspire people to strive for self-improvement in the face of nihilism.

 This art of mythology becomes a religious practices that helps us